 You prove yourself by developing your craft, finishing a novel, or building a platform around your resonating idea.

-Step 2: Write a Query Letter and Book Proposal
+Step 2: Write a Query Letter and Book Proposal for a Traditional Publisher

 A book proposal is like a business plan for your traditionally published book.
 It’s where you make a case for why the publisher should acquire your book.
 They will use your proposal as the basis for an internal profit and loss statement.
 The acquisitions editor must make her case to spend $50,000 (the advance plus publishing expenses and overhead) in order to make $100,000.
 The information in your proposal should help the editor make a solid case.